amitofsk/dandy/docs/Dandy.md

 Line 5 tells the Arduino that we will call pin 8 the name `button`.
 Line 6 tells the Arduino that we will call the internal LED, connected to pin 13, `led`.
 Line 11 tells the Arduino that `button` is an input, line 12 tells the Arduino that `led` is an output.

 <br><br>
-When you run this example and hold down the pushbutton wired to the RPi, the program prints `T`.
-Otherwise it prints `F`.
+When you run this example and hold down the pushbutton wired to the RPi, the program prints `T` and turns on the LED.
+Otherwise it prints `F` and turns off the LED.

+(TODO: Explain Arduino's serial monitor here...)

 #### 5.1.4 Reading data from the computer
 In section 6.0, we will send data from the computer to the microcontroller.
 To complete this example, we will need to write both Python code for the computer and Arduino code for the Arduino hardware.
 While we're programming the microcontroller, let's write this code.